Highlights

 Suggested activities include:

-For dinner be sure to get out of the hotel and enjoy a culinary adventure in the city.
+For dinner, leave the hotel and enjoy a culinary adventure in the city.
 In recent years Santiago has emerged as a global foodie destination.
 Chilean chefs are reinventing traditional dishes like empanadas, cazuelas (stews), and seafood with ingredients harvested all the way from the northern deserts and southern Patagonian regions.
 You can find great restaurants and wine bars not only in the Bellavista neighborhood but also in the revitalized historic barrios of Yungay and Italia.

-Today you'll get out and explore on a half-day food tour of Santiago.
+Today you'll explore on a half-day food tour of Santiago.
 It's an immersive experience that reveals the true beating heart of the city, which is found in its people, marketplaces, and cuisine.
 It's so informative, in fact, that by the end of it, you'll be an honorary Santiaguino.

 Highlights of the tour include:

-Ascend to the top of Cerro San Cristóbal.
-After the market its time to hop on a cable car to the top of this hill that sits about 300 meters (984 feet) above the city.
-Enjoy the 360° panoramas and take plenty of photos, as these are the most incredible views in Santiago.
+- Ascend to the top of Cerro San Cristóbal.
+After the market, it's time to hop on a cable car to the top of this hill that sits about 984 feet (300 m) above the city.
+Enjoy the 360 degrees panoramas and take plenty of photos, as these are the most incredible views in Santiago.

-- Take a lunch break in the fashionably bohemian enclave in Barrio Bellavista.
+- Take a lunch break in the fashionably bohemian enclave of Barrio Bellavista.
 It's time for even more food, this time in the trendiest neighborhood in the city: Bellavista.
-Here you'll find a diverse array of funky cafés, international eateries, and high-end restaurants.
+Here, you'll find various funky cafés, international eateries, and high-end restaurants.

-After the tour, you will return to your hotel and can spend the remainder of the day relaxing.
+After the tour, you'll return to your hotel and can spend the remainder of the day relaxing.

 Tour Duration: Half-day (with English-speaking guide)